-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Huron-Erie School Employees Insurance Association, Erie County, Ohio (the Association), as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the Association's basic financial statements, and have issued our report thereon dated October 28, 2019.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Huron-Erie School Employees Insurance Association, Erie County, Ohio (the Association), as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the Association's basic financial statements, and have issued our report thereon dated October 22, 2020.
+We noted the financial impact of COVID-19 and the ensuing emergency measurers will impact subsequent periods of the Association.